City of London School: Facilities

-The school's sports facilities include a multi-purpose indoor sports hall, a fencing salle, three squash courts, a 25-metre swimming pool, a conditioning room, a rooftop AstroTurf football pitch and grass playing fields and athletics tracks at Grove Park, Lewisham.
+The school's sports facilities include a multi-purpose indoor sports hall, a 25-metre swimming pool, a gym, a rooftop AstroTurf football pitch and grass playing fields and athletics tracks at Grove Park, Lewisham.
 Music facilities include three ensemble rooms, ten rehearsal rooms and a music technology lab.
 Other facilities include the Great Hall, a sixth form common room, a bookshop, a library, an archive room, three ICT labs, facilities for the Combined Cadet Force (including a rifle range), a drama studio, two playgrounds and a drama theatre.
 The Great Hall houses a Walker organ which was moved from the previous school building and put into a new casing.
 The organ has 3 manual departments, 61 notes and a pedal department with 32 notes as well as 43 stops, 4 tremulants and 6 couplers.
 The drama theatre (Winterflood Theatre) was rebuilt in 2009 at a value of £1.3 million.
 The project was jointly funded by City entrepreneur Brian Winterflood and the City of London Corporation.
 The new theatre was designed by architectural firm RHWL and built by Wilmott Dixon Construction.

 Traditional events

-Although the school provides a very modern atmosphere in most aspects of school life, there are some traditional events held annually, although attendance of these events is no longer compulsory for all boys.
+Some traditional events are held annually, although attendance is no longer compulsory.
 This includes the annual prize giving ceremony at Guildhall, London and the annual carol service at Temple Church, among others.
 The school is also home to the annual London Classical Reading Competition, participated in by schools nationwide.
 Another traditional event is "muck-up day" celebrated by the leaving year group at the end of formal schooling in their final year at the school.
 In 2015 this attracted police attention when plans to bring in paint for "raucous" celebrations led to concerns about disruption to the city's financial district.
-The headmistress did not hesitate to bar the year group from school grounds "for their own safety", and told them that any such behaviour would result in their UCAS forms being 'ripped up'.
+The headmistress barred the year group from school grounds "for their own safety", and told them that any such behaviour would result in their UCAS forms being "ripped up".

 Governance

 Today, the City of London School's policies are maintained by a board of governors.
-It continues to be under the governance of the City of London Corporation] (the governing body of the City of London headed by the Lord Mayor of the City of London, as opposed to Greater London, as well as an independent corporation).
+It continues to be under the governance of the City of London Corporation (the governing body of the City of London headed by the Lord Mayor of the City of London, as opposed to Greater London, as well as an independent corporation).
 The school is under the governance of the City of London Corporation's corporate arm as opposed to its Local Authority arm.

-The school is one of the three independent schools owned by the City of London Corporation, the other two being the City of London School for Girls and the City of London Freemen's School.
+The school is one of the three independent secondary schools owned by the City of London Corporation, the other two being the City of London School for Girls and the City of London Freemen's School.
 The City of London School for Girls located in the Barbican is a fifteen-minute walk away from the school and there are joint events, such as social evenings, concerts and plays, with the school throughout the year.